agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Personal fit**

-Companies like KLM even have jobs for engineers and data scientists.
+Companies like KLM seem to have jobs for engineers who are also aspiring data scientists.
 This could be quite lucrative for me and for the company, as I span both the spectra.
-Anyone can jump into data science (we are not talking about data core or machine learning).
-I have seen colleagues of mine who were doing a masters with me and moved into DS.
-The skills are basically stats, programming in python, R and SQL.
-So personal fit wise, it is good here.
+Anyone can jump into data science (we are not talking about data core or machine learning as I am given to understand that is something else).
+I have seen colleagues of mine who were doing a masters with me who moved into DS.
+The skills that are nice to have are basically stats, programming in python, R and SQL.
+So personal fit wise, these are not too hard to learn.
+And for beginners it could all be just waived off.

 I am a fast learner and have worked on proper programming assignments before.
 I have done a fair bit of critical thinking, hypothesis forming and solving problems at work and my masters.
 I love it to begin with and I think there is a lot of room to get better and I can get better at it, with more defined ways of thinking.
 I am up for challenging jobs all the time.
 I love programming and can spend like any other sane human being a very large time working on it.

 - DS as a means of earning to give (Netherlands)

   Here success would mean moving to a job in DS in NL from DE.
 This is to be followed by 40 years of work, with 20% of donations every year.
 I know a few of my colleagues who are in DS right out of a similar masters degree as I. Plus from everything I have seen it is a learn-able skill, and appears to be definitely learn-able.

   - 95% chance of entering into DS
   - 93% chance of working 40 years with 20% donations